 We are required by law to:

-We may use and disclose health information for the following purpose:
+We may use and disclose health information about you for the following purposes:

 We may use medical information about to provide you with medical treatment or services.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because it may slow the healing process.